ZiyandaPetela/DATA-ANALYTICS/README.md

 *  Corporate Reporting Standards
 *  When developing any type of visualization, be mindful of any existing corporate reporting standards.
 For instance, your organization may have a style guide for reporting.
  A style guide is a set of standards that drives consistency in communication.
-As a means of enforcing structure and consistency, style guides define the use of a variety of branding elements, including page layout, font selection, corporate color codes, logos, and trademarks\
+As a means of enforcing structure and consistency, style guides define the use of a variety of branding elements, including page layout, font selection, corporate color codes, logos, and trademarks

+* Recurring Reports
+* ecurring reports provide summary information on a regularly scheduled basis.
+*  Typically, recurring reports get delivered to their audience immediately after creation.
+*  Operational reports typically show the KPIs for an organization
+* Compliance reports detail how your organization meets its compliance obligations.
+* Depending on where your organization operates in the world, there are country-specific compliance requirements, including financial, health, information technology, and safety.

 * Documentation Elements
 * People must trust the information in your visualizations.